Skip to content ↓

 Providing information

-The Principal will inform all staff (including those with reading and language difficulties) of the first-aid arrangements, including the location of equipment, facilities and first-aid personnel, and the procedures for monitoring and reviewing the Academy's first-aid needs.
+The Headteacher will inform all staff (including those with reading and language difficulties) of the first-aid arrangements, including the location of equipment, facilities and first-aid personnel, and the procedures for monitoring and reviewing the Academy's first-aid needs.

 The Health and Safety Officer:

-• Provides information packs for new staff as part of their induction programme; • Gives all staff information on the location of equipment, facilities and first-aid personnel.
+• Gives all staff information on the location of equipment, facilities and first-aid personnel.

-How many First aid personnel are required?
+Provision: How many First aid personnel are required?

 In particular, they should consider: